Skip to content

 • Use Select Expression to choose only the columns you need.

-• Apply Filter Clause for better performance by reducing unnecessary data.
+• Apply a Filter Clause for better performance by reducing unnecessary data.

 • Test the join type with sample data to verify expected behavior.